pippim/pippim.github.io/programs/homa.md

 style="max-height:320px; width: 50% !important; height: auto !important;">
   </video>

+The `HomA` option opens the *HomA* application at the mouse position.
+If *HomA* is already running, it's window is moved to the mouse position.

 The `eyesome` option only appears when *Pippim's Eyesome* is active.
+When selected, *Eyesome Setup* opens at the mouse position.

 The `quit` option removes *HomA Indicator* from the system tray / taskbar.
+This doesn't close the *HomA* application if already opened.
 <br><br>

 ---